The Specular Derivative: Specular derivatives for multi-variable functions

 where $\left[ \text{w} \right]_{\sim}$ denotes the equivalence class of the index $\text{w}$.
 Furthermore, $f$ is strongly specularly differentiable at $\mathbf{a}$ if and only if there exists $\text{s} \in \mathcal{V}( f, \mathbf{a} )$ such that

-Here, the following statement not only justifies our new notation but also ensures the uniqueness of the point at which $f$ has a tangent hyperplanes in specular derivatives sense (details in Corollary \ref{Crl : The uniqueness of the point at which a function has a wstg}).
+Here, the following statement not only justifies our new notation but also ensures the uniqueness of the point at which $f$ has a tangent hyperplane in specular derivatives sense (details in Corollary \ref{Crl : The uniqueness of the point at which a function has a wstg}).

 \begin{proposition} If $f$ is weakly specularly differentiable at $\mathbf{a}$, one can choose $\emph{w} \in \mathcal{V}( f, \mathbf{a} )$ such that

 whenever $i \in \mathcal{V}( f, \mathbf{a} ) \setminus \left[ \emph{w} \right]_{\sim}$. \end{proposition}